njyeung/Buddy/README.md

 ### 3. User Profile

-Along with the initial system prompt, we also maintain a global user profile.
+Along with the initial system prompt, we also maintain a global user profile injected under the system role.
 This editable JSON includes traits such as:

 * User’s name
 * Country